rspber/tsdesktop/README.md

 ### Topics on this site

 * BufferedDisplay
-  - BufferedDisplay is like a window on full sizes screen
+  - BufferedDisplay is like a window on full sizes, abstract, not existing in this moment, screen
   - Drawing in window refers to absolute positions of full sizes screen
   - What remains on the window after this drawing depends on its position during this drawing